Ozame/aigrad/gradu/mapping_process.md

 #74 was more of a project description, but it fit the criteria and presented a
 one possible approach to AI evaluation, so it was classified as PP and included.

+## Categorization cycle 1

+Python script was used to take all the found keywords and calculate the initial frequency distribution (how many instances of each kw was found).
+These were then written to an spreadsheet where the creating and merging categories took place.